PacktPublishing/ArgoCD-in-Practice/README.md

 In 2018 he started with the Platform Team and then he was the Tech Lead in the Release Team at Mambu, where they designed most of the CI/CD pipelines, adopting GitOps practices.
 They have been live with Argo CD since 2019.
 More recently he joined Juni, a promising startup, where they are planning the GitOps adoption.
 For his contributions to OSS projects, including Argo CD, he was named CNCF Ambassador in August 2020.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803233321">https://packt.link/free-ebook/9781803233321 </a> </p>